linode/docs/docs/guides/databases/redis/using-redis-sorted-sets/index.md

 ---
-slug: using-redis-sorted-sets
+slug: using-sorted-sets-in-redis-database
 author:
   name: Linode Community
   email: docs@linode.com
 description: "Learn how to use sorted sets in your Redis databases, a powerful additional data type for ordered values."
 og_description: "Learn how to use sorted sets in your Redis databases, a powerful additional data type for ordered values."
 keywords: ['redis sorted set example','redis sorted set commands','how do redis sorted sets work']
+tags: ['redis']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-12-20
 modified_by:
   name: Nathaniel Stickman
-title: "How to Use Sorted Sets in Redis Databases"
+title: "Using Sorted Sets in Redis Database"
 h1_title: "How to Use Sorted Sets in Redis Databases"
+enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos